cs-del/test-voila/README.md

 ## 🔧 Configuration

 ### Admin User Setup
+The system uses a custom authentication system built from scratch.
+To create an admin user:

-1. Register a new account through the registration form
+1. Register a new account through the registration form (default role: 'user')
 2. Update the user's role in the database or via tinker:
    ```bash
    php artisan tinker